hxu129/RandAR/README.md

 ## Overview

+Ever thinking about what is the prerequisite for a visual model achieving the impact of GPT in language?
+The prequisite should be its ability of zero-shot generalization to various applications, prompts, etc. Our RandAR is one of the attempts towards this objective.

 🎲 **RandAR** is a decoder-only AR model generating image tokens in arbitrary orders.

 🚀 **RandAR** supports parallel-decoding without additional fine-tuning and brings 2.5 $\times$ acceleration for AR generation.